Search

 1. Ag Exemptions Aren’t Automatic

-• An ag exemption must be actively maintained
+• Ag exemptions must be actively maintained

 • Changing the land’s use can trigger rollback taxes